scipy/scipy_doctest/README.md

 2. **Configure Your Doctesting Experience**

-To tailor your doctesting experience, you can make utilize an instance of `DTConfig`.
+To tailor your doctesting experience, you can utilize an instance of `DTConfig`.
 An in-depth explanation is given in the [tailoring your doctesting experience](https://github.com/ev-br/scpdt#tailoring-your-doctesting-experience) section.

 3. **Run Doctests**